-What Does a Mud Pump Do in Drilling?
+What Does a Mud Pump Do in Oil and Gas Drilling?

-A mud pump is the prime mover for drilling fluid in rotary drilling.
+A mud pump is the prime mover for drilling fluid in rotary oil and gas drilling.
 It takes suction from the active pits, boosts pressure through standpipe and hose, and sends fluid through the drill string to the bit.
-That loop performs four jobs at once: cooling the bit, transporting cuttings to surface, stabilizing wellbore pressure, and—in many wells—driving downhole motors or MWD tools.
+That loop cools the bit, transports cuttings to surface, stabilizes wellbore pressure, and—in many wells—drives downhole motors or MWD tools.

-JET mud pump series targets oilfield, gas, geothermal, and mining rigs where solids-laden slurry must move at stable pressure.
-If you are comparing models, start with the circulation plan your mud engineer already wrote: flow rate at bit, expected solids loading, and maximum operating pressure—not the nameplate rating printed on the brochure.
+JET mud pump series targets oilfield and gas wells where solids-laden slurry must move at stable pressure.
+Compare models against the circulation plan your mud engineer already wrote: flow rate at bit, expected solids loading, and maximum operating pressure—not the brochure nameplate alone.

 Triplex vs Duplex Mud Pumps

-Most new-build rigs specify triplex mud pumps: three plungers or pistons, crank-driven, firing 120° out of phase.
+Most new-build oil and gas rigs specify triplex mud pumps: three plungers or pistons, crank-driven, firing 120° out of phase.
 The layout delivers smoother flow than a duplex (two cylinders) and fits modern 1,000–2,200 HP packages.
-Duplex units still appear on workover rigs and legacy sites, but triplex dominates greenfield oilfield projects because pulsation is lower and maintenance intervals are easier to plan.
+Duplex units still appear on workover rigs and legacy sites, but triplex dominates greenfield projects because pulsation is lower and maintenance intervals are easier to plan.

-- Triplex: industry default for land and offshore drilling circulation
+• Triplex: industry default for land and offshore mud pump oil and gas duty

 Key Components: Fluid End and Power End